Wally: Batched Private Nearest Neighbor Search at Scale: Implementation

 The product of clusters $K$ and the number of clusters probed $\Delta$ determine the performance and accuracy of \name.
 A smaller $K$ and a smaller $\Delta$ both enhance performance by reducing the overhead of fake queries.
 Further notice that very small $K$ will result in large response size.
 Similarly, reducing $\Delta$ may lead to a substantial drop in accuracy due to the increased probability of missing the true nearest neighbor.

 Our objective is to minimize the fake queries overhead, which is proportional to the product $K\Delta$, while balancing search quality and response size.
-However, to achieve this using exhaustive search over a candidate set of parameters would require considerable time.

-We experimented with different parameters and selected those that provide best accuracy while keeping $K$ moderately small and minimizing $\Delta$ as much as possible.
+We experimented with different parameters and selected those that provide the best accuracy while keeping $K$ moderately small and minimizing $\Delta$ as much as possible.
 For each probe, the client generates a new query with a large evaluation key.
-Consequently, large $\Delta$ will result in large total request size.
+Consequently, a large $\Delta$ will result in large total request size.